 The University of Baltimore is proposing a substantial modification to the Bachelor of Science in Applied Information Technology (AIT); the program has CIP code 11.0401 and a State program code of 0702-02.
 The modification will move the program from having 69 credits to 57 to 63, depending on whether a student elects to pursue an area of concentration.
-In addition, two existing 18-credit tracks of the program-Information Security and Assurance and Application Development and
+In addition, two existing 18-credit tracks of the program-Information Security and Assurance and Application Development and respectively, Cybersecurity and Application Development.

-Programming-will be converted to 24-credit areas of concentration that will be renamed to, respectively, Cybersecurity and Application Development.
 The new names are more recognizable in the marketplace.
 The program believes as areas of concentration the students will have more depth in an area and also a credential that is better recognized.
 There will also be an 18-credit track of AIT electives that a student can design with an advisor.